By Kym Campbell, BSc. | Updated March 17th, 2023

 Like breakfast and dinner, all great PCOS lunch recipes have three things in common.

 Firstly, they lower inflammation.
 This means avoiding gluten, dairy, and industrial seed oils.
-Sugar intake also needs to be kept as low as reasonably practical.
+This means anything “whole wheat”, cheese quesadilla, or meals with sour cream are out.
+Sugar intake also needs to be kept as low as practical.
+Salad dressings are a hidden source of sugar, so make sure to check the ingredients if you’re not making your own.

-A good PCOS lunch also supports better insulin sensitivity.
+A healthy PCOS lunch also supports better insulin sensitivity.
 This is achieved by using low GI, whole food sources of carbohydrates.
+These types of foods help improve blood sugar regulation.
 Fat and protein consumption is also prioritized.

-Lastly, an ideal PCOS lunch improves gut health.
+Lastly, an ideal PCOS-friendly lunch improves gut health.
 Fiber-rich, non-starchy vegetables are central to this undertaking.

 Here’s how to apply these PCOS diet principles.
 Following these steps makes things simple while still ticking all your nutritional objectives.
 Forget about calories, carb-counting, and PCOS macros.
 Just do this:

-3. Add a small serving of something carby.
-This also helps with carb cravings and is good for gut health.
-Starchy vegetables, beans, quinoa, or black rice are best.
-Exclude this step for a very low-carb meal.
+- Add a small serving of something carby.
+This also helps with carb cravings and is good for your digestive tract.
+Starchy vegetables like sweet potatoes are great.
+Black beans, quinoa, or black rice are also excellent choices.
+Skip this step for a very low-carb meal.

-4. Add loads of healthy fats and oils (as much as you like).
+- Add loads of healthy fats and oils (as much as you like).
 This is especially important for PCOS weight loss.
-Beyond meat, fish, and eggs, some of the best high-fat foods include avocados, nuts, and olive oil.
+Beyond meat, fish, and eggs, some of the best high-fat foods include avocados, avocado oil, nuts, and olive oil.
 Eating plenty of fat also helps prevent cravings.

 6 Quick & Easy Lunch Ideas